Norma (constellation): Deep-sky objects

 Due to its location on the Milky Way, this constellation contains many deep-sky objects such as star clusters, including eight open clusters visible through binoculars.
 NGC 6087 is the brightest of the open clusters in Norma with a magnitude of 5.4.
 It lies in the southeastern corner of the constellation between Alpha Centauri and Zeta Arae.
 Thought to be around 100 million years old, it is about 3300 light-years away and is around 14 light-years in diameter.
-Its brightest member is the Cepheid variable S Normae.
+Its brightest member is S Normae.
 A rich background star field makes it less distinct, though around 36 member stars are visible though a 10 cm telescope at 150x magnification.
 Located 0.4° north of Kappa Normae is NGC 6067, which has an integrated magnitude of 5.6 though it is indistinct as it lies in a rich star field.
 It is thought to be around 102 million years old, and contain 891 solar masses.
 Two Cepheid variables—QZ Normae and V340 Normae—have been identified as members of the cluster.
 Fainter open clusters include NGC 6134 with a combined magnitude of 7.2 and located 4000 light-years away from Earth, the spread-out NGC 6167 of magnitude 6.7, NGC 6115 near Gamma Normae, NGC 6031 and NGC 5999.